The Complete Guide to Maze

 There are 10 different block types in Maze:

 - Mission: tasks that testers complete by clicking or tapping on screens.
 Testing with missions allows you to collect quantitative usability and design metrics.
-Note: this block is only available when you create a User Testing project.

 - Open Question: give users the opportunity to elaborate on their answers and bring a qualitative edge to your maze tests